 - Amount requested and proposed expenditure

-Successful recipients should submit a short summary report (500 words) with a photo to ECNM upon completion of the project.
+Successful recipients should submit a short summary report (500 words) with photos to ECNM upon completion of the project.

 STUDENT FIELDWORK GRANT